Last Updated: 27th July

 Share this Page

 Me!
-I’m John, a 25-year-old student and Cat lover at the University of the Highlands and Islands.
-I started tracking the Coronavirus (COVID-19) data in a spreadsheet out of interest, which eventually led to me making this web page.
+I’m John, a 26-year-old student and Cat lover at the University of the Highlands and Islands.
+I started tracking the Coronavirus (COVID-19) data in a spreadsheet out of interest, which eventually led to me making this page.

 Rather than buying a new domain to host it, I just added it to my ‘Travelling Tabby’ website.
 This is a travel blog, and has absolutely nothing to do with the Coronavirus.
-Still, feel free to look around!
+But still, feel free to look around if you want! (although there isn’t much on the blog, as most of my free time since the start of 2020 has been spent on this page)

-If you need to contact me, you can visit my contact page here, use the contact form on this page, or email me at [email protected].
-I will try to respond when I can, although I’m quite busy right now and get a lot of emails, so replies may take a week or two!
+If you need to contact me, you can use the contact form on this page, or email me at [email protected].
+I will respond when I can, but I’m quite busy right now and get a lot of emails, so replies may take a while!

 Yeah!
 I routinely post different types of charts and comparisons on Twitter!

-Sorry!
-A lot of people have this issue, and I have no idea what is causing it.
-My only suggestion would be to try viewing the page on another browser, as it just seems to be Firefox on Mac that doesn’t work.
-If you can, try to refresh your cache and see if it works better after that!
+One issue might be that you’re using Firefox.
+This browser seems to break the page for a lot of people, and I have no idea what is causing it.
+My only suggestion would be to try viewing the page on another browser, as it just seems to be Firefox which has issues, on a range of devices.

 It’s a WordPress site, built with Elementor.
 That covers most of the page, but all the graphs/charts/tables are embeds from a range of different places!

 These are Datawrapper, Flourish, and Everviz.
 The Datawrapper and Flourish charts will mention their name in the footer, and if there’s no mention, it is an Everviz chart.
-Oh, and the non Datawrapper maps are made with the MapSVG plugin!
+Oh, and the non Datawrapper maps are made with MapSVG!

 I’d be happy to answer any other questions about it, but it is quite simple.
-A lot of manual data entry!
+I’m not really any good at programming/automation, and I’m new to all of this, so it is mostly just a lot of copying/pasting to get the website updated daily.

 Additional Information / Clarifications